orlandovald/webflux-twitter-demo/README.md

 `mvn clean install`

-4. Below an example of how to run the program, every parameter will be used as a filter track, if no arguments are present a default filter will be used
+4. Below an example of how to run the program, every argument will be used as a filter track, if no arguments are present a default filter will be used.
+Tracks can be hastags, twitter handler names or just simply some text.

-`java -jar webflux-twitter-app/target/webflux-twitter-app-0.0.1-SNAPSHOT.jar "#cltjug" "webflux"`
+`java -jar webflux-twitter-app/target/webflux-twitter-app-0.0.1-SNAPSHOT.jar "#cltjug" "webflux" "@reactor"`

 If everything goes well you will start seeing the Tweets in the console, you can curl the tweets enpoint at [http://localhost:8080/tweets](http://localhost:8080/tweets)

 A thymeleaf template is included with enough Javascript to connect to the endpoint and display the tweets, you can open it at [http://localhost:8080/](http://localhost:8080/)

+Just remember the Tweets are real time and not historic, as soon as the application connects you will get only new Tweets real time, based on the filters passed, you can try to use any trending hashtag to see a lot of activity or you can use your own and tweet to be able to see your own tweets arriving real time